gregcope/ABoatMon/eagle/README.md

 ## Design

-0. I intend to add more parts ... like reverse polarity protectoin
+0. I may add more parts...
-1. Uses a MoteinoMega and Adafruit Ultimate GPS
+1. Uses a MoteinoMega, Adafruit Ultimate GPS and an Adafruit FONA GSM
 2. The P-channel Mosfet is designed to power the GPS directly, avoiding the on board regulator
 3. The VBAT is on the MotinoMega 3.3V rail to keep the GPS backup circuits powered
 4. The JST is for a Lipo battery